catch-design/fe-test/README.md

 1. Fork or clone this repo.
 2. Set up a "static" project that includes a basic build system.
 3. Develop a page based on the design using SCSS and a templating language of your choice.
-4. Get the test to us by emailing tech-tests@catchdesign.co.nz
+4. Email tech-tests@catchdesign.co.nz with a
-    1. A link to your repo or
+    1. A link to your repo OR
     2. A zip file of your project including git config/metadata

 ### Guidelines